forter/security-101-for-saas-startups/security.md

 If your company exposes APIs (as a service), make sure each one of your customers have their own access credentials, Otherwise your service could go down, when one of the customer's QA's has a bug in their testing script.

 * Consider using an API management solution, rather than rolling your own.
-These provide browser2server mobile2server and server2server auth token support, including revokation of tokens and integration with standard protocols.
+These provide browser2server mobile2server and server2server auth token support, including revocation of tokens and integration with standard protocols.

 ### Working with Git